Dedicated to helping students reach their full academic potential

 Reynolds is committed to the success of its students by providing an environment conducive to teaching and learning.
-To ensure that every student takes full advantage of the educational opportunities, the college has implemented a student success program known as the Early Alert.
+To ensure that every student takes full advantage of the educational opportunities, the college has implemented a student success program known as the Early Alerts.

 - What is a hold?
-A block that is placed on a student’s academic record which prohibits them from registering for classes until they meet with the appropriate college employee regarding the block
+A block that is placed on a student’s academic record which usually prohibits them from registering for classes until they meet with the appropriate college employee regarding the block

 - What is a CAD (Credit Advising Required) hold?
 A block that is placed on a student’s academic record when their cumulative grade point average (GPA) falls below a 2.0.
 Students with this hold are required to meet with an advisor

 - What is a WAR hold?
 This is an Admissions hold that is put on the account of any student who stated on their college application that they were dismissed or suspended from their previous college.
 To have this hold potentially removed, please contact email@example.com

 - Cumulative GPA –also referred to as “overall GPA” is the grade point average a student has secured for all academic coursework completed during their time at Reynolds.

 - Semester GPA - the grade point average a student has secured for a single semester.

 - What is an Academic Suspension or Academic Dismissal hold?
 A block that is placed on a student’s academic record when they have been suspended or dismissed from Reynolds

 - What should be my first step in handling a hold?
 Students with these holds should contact firstname.lastname@example.org to set up a meeting with that office.

 - A designation for students who have a semester GPA below a 2.0; notification of warning will appear on the student’s record in your SIS Student Center.